 Second Drivers (Shared drives) will be placed in the best grid position possible allowing for driver change times or in the Dual Car competitors group to enable the day to be run efficiently.
-Dual Car competitors will be run in their own group in an order most beneficial to the efficient running of the meeting.
+Dual Car competitors will be run in their own group from fastest to slowest.

 Multi-Car Championship: Results will be finishing positions (of each driver, in order of passing the finish line) of their group which will go towards an overall results table).

 This will be done for each Multicar sprint – so up to 4 per event.